lamnguyenx/raycast-snippetsurfer/README.md

 # SnippetSurfer

-SnippetSurfer is a Raycast extension designed to swiftly navigate through snippets of information.
-You can effortlessly skim through text excerpts, code snippets, or any other brief segments of content and copy them to the clipboard.
-The snippets are read from a folder of Markdown or YAML files.
+> **Summary**: SnippetSurfer is a Raycast extension for navigating text excerpts and code snippets from Markdown or YAML files, allowing quick copying to clipboard.

 Note: This extension does not work with built-in [Raycast snippets](https://manual.raycast.com/snippets).
 It uses its own snippets that you have to set up and maintain.